dominicktavitian/NLP_1/README.md

     * Kaggle fakenews set that was used to compare the scraped articles against.

-    * NPR and PBS scrapers
+    * NPR and PBS scraper

     * NPR Data